 Divers who have to go underwater to laying down cables or pipelines can go up to a depth of 200 meters or 600 feet.
-They are required to have long decompression stops to prevent having any decompression sickness symptoms.
+They are required to have long deco stops to prevent having any decompression sickness symptoms.
 They can spend more than 12 hours underwater.

 Other commercial activities for which divers go underwater within the same depth limits (200 meters) are: